joaovicente/beautiful-jekyll/_posts/2018-02-12-event-driven-with-spring-rest-kafka-and-mongodb.md

 The author-created event would then be published so that subscribers can consume it.

 So, in the next step, after we get Kafka running, we are going to:
-1. Defining the `author-created` event (without validating the command because we're living dangerously)
+1. Defining the `AuthorCreated` event (without validating the command because we're living dangerously)
-2. Produce the event into the author-created Kafka topic
+2. Publish the event to the `author-created` Kafka topic
-3. Consume it back in the service (so we can then persist it later on in MongoDB)
+3. Consume '' it back in the service (so we can then persist it in MongoDB)

 ### Setting up Kafka
 The easiest way to get Kafka up-and-running is by using the Confluent Kafka Docker OSS images.
 For the purpose of this article, we're going to create the simplest Kafka deployment, which requires the [Kafka](https://hub.docker.com/r/confluentinc/cp-kafka/) and the [Zookeepeer](https://hub.docker.com/r/confluentinc/cp-zookeeper/) Docker images.